 - Activated charcoal

-Persons who took a large overdose may not be breathing (respiratory arrest) and may have seizures if they do not get this medicine quickly.
-Complications, such as pneumonia, muscle damage from lying on a hard surface for a prolonged period of time, or brain damage from lack of oxygen, may result in permanent disability.
+People who take a large overdose may stop breathing.
+They may have seizures if they do not get the antidote quickly.
+Complications such as pneumonia, muscle damage from lying on a hard surface for a long time, or brain damage from lack of oxygen may cause permanent disability.

 Death can occur in severe cases.

 Aronson JK.
 Opioid receptor agonists.
 In: Aronson JK, ed.
 Meyler's Side Effects of Drugs.
 16th ed.
 Waltham, MA: Elsevier; 2016:348-380.